Bela M. Hughes: Territorial legislature

 In 1875, Bela Hughes ran as a Democrat in 1st District (Arapahoe County) of the Territorial Council, the upper house of the Colorado Territorial Legislature.
-At the Democratic County Convention on August 16, 1875, Hughes and W. M. Clayton were chosen as the Democratic nominees for the two seats in the 1st District.
-They defeated fellow Democrat and incumbent Councillor R.G.
-Buckingham on the first ballot.
-Hughes had the support of 56 delegates, while Clayton gained 35 votes and Buckingham gained 27 votes.
+At the Democratic County Convention on 16 August, Hughes and W. M. Clayton were chosen as the Democratic nominees for the two seats in the 1st District.
+They won on the first ballot, by a vote of 56 for Hughes, 35 for Clayton, and 27 for incumbent Councillor R. G. Buckingham.

-The campaign in 1875 saw hostile attacks against Hughes as he was accused of being an unpatriotic Democrat during the Civil War.
-An editorial in Rocky Mountain News defended him against this accusations and criticized the tone of the campaign, while explicitly not endorsing his candidacy.
-The article stressed that Hughes was a War Democrat during the Civil War, who was "in favor of all measures to preserve and restore the union".
+In the campaign, Hughes was attacked as an unpatriotic Democrat during the Civil War.
+The Rocky Mountain News defended him against this accusation and criticized the tone of the campaign.
+While explicitly not endorsing his candidacy, he News noted that Hughes had been a War Democrat, "in favor of all measures to preserve and restore the union."

-In the territorial elections on September 3, 1875, Bela Hughes won the most votes in the district with 1,905, while former Republican Mayor of Denver Baxter B. Stiles won the second-most votes with 1,882.
-Hughes and Stiles were thus both elected to serve in the 11th Session of the Territorial Council.
-Democrat W. M. Clayton and Republican W. S. Decker were both defeated.
-The 11th Session of the Territorial Council first convened in Denver on January 3, 1876.
-The Democrats hold an 8-4 majority (with one independent) in the Council and were thus able to elect one of their own as president of the chamber.
-An article in the Colorado Transcript saw Hughes as a contender for that office, pointing out his eloquence, brightness and "liberal sentiments".
+In the 3 September election, Hughes won the most votes in the district with 1,905, while Republican former Mayor of Denver Baxter B. Stiles was second with 1,882.
+Hughes and Stiles were elected, while Democrat W. M. Clayton and Republican W. S. Decker were defeated.

+The 11th Session of the Territorial Council first convened in Denver on 3 January 1876.
+The Democrats had an 8–4 majority (with one independent) in the Council and were choese the president of the chamber.
+The Colorado Transcript saw Hughes as a contender for that office, pointing out his eloquence, brightness, and "liberal sentiments".
 In the end, Adair Wilson was unanimously elected as President of the Council.
-Meanwhile, the Republicans hold a four-seat majority in the House of Representatives, the lower house of the Colorado Territorial Legislature.
+Meanwhile, the Republicans held a four-seat majority in the House of Representatives, the lower house of the Colorado Territorial Legislature.

 During the 11th Session of the Territorial Council, Hughes chaired the Council's Judiciary Committee.
-He introduced Council Bill 48 (CB 48) concerning the organization of the Supreme Court and Council Bill 62 (CB 62) concerning secure liens to mechanics.
-CB 48 and CB 62 both passed the council by a 11-0 margin.
-In the House of Representatives, CB 48 was passed by a 16-4 margin and CB 62 passed by a 19-0 margin.
+He introduced Council Bill 48 (CB 48) concerning the organization of the Supreme Court, and Council Bill 62 (CB 62) concerning secure liens to mechanics.
+CB 48 and CB 62 both passed the council by a 11–0 margin.
+In the House of Representatives, CB 48 was passed by a 16–4 margin and CB 62 passed by a 19–0 margin.